expressjs/express/docs/guide.md

     app.listen(3000);

-Express 2.0.0-pre also supports named capture groups.
-Typically we may use a "dump" placeholder such as "/user/:id" which has no restraints, however say for example we are limiting a user id to digits, we may use _'/user/:id(\\d+)'_ which will _not_ match unless the placeholder value contains only digits.
+Typically we may use a "dumb" placeholder such as "/user/:id" which has no restrictions, however say for example we are limiting a user id to digits, we may use _'/user/:id(\\d+)'_ which will _not_ match unless the placeholder value contains only digits.

 ### Passing Route Control

 We may pass control to the next _matching_ route, by calling the _third_ argument, the _next()_ function.
-When a match cannot be made, control is passed back to Connect, and middleware continue to be invoked.
-The same is true for several routes which have the same path defined, they will simply be executed in order until one does _not_ call _next()_.
+When a match cannot be made, control is passed back to Connect, and middleware continue to be invoked in the order that they are added via _use()_.
+The same is true for several routes which have the same path defined, they will simply be executed in order until one does _not_ call _next()_ and decides to respond.

 	app.get('/users/:id?', function(req, res, next){
 		var id = req.params.id;